lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u6/l2/traversing-array-notes.md

 	!Java
 	for(int i = names.length; i >= 0; i--){
 		System.out.println(names[i]);
+	}

 ---
 # For Each Loops

-Also called *enahnced for loops* were added to Java in version 5.
-They result is a more readable for loop that can be used with any Java *collection* such as *Array* and *ArrayList* objects.
+Also called *enhanced for loops* were added to Java in version 5.
+They result in a more readable for loop that can be used with any Java *collection* such as *Array* and *ArrayList* objects.

 To use a for each loop, we must use the following header syntax: